thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 If you believe this is in error, or you have a particular use case you think would be appropriate for UpscalerJS, [please open a Github issue](https://github.com/thekevinscott/UpscalerJS/issues/new/choose).

+## Invalid Model Prediction

+UpscalerJS only supports models that return rank 4 tensors representing image-like data.

+You may see this message if you're using a custom model that returns a non-tensor.

+If you believe this is in error, or you have a particular use case you think would be appropriate for UpscalerJS, [please open a Github issue](https://github.com/thekevinscott/UpscalerJS/issues/new/choose).

 ## Environment disallows Base64

 If you see an error like: